muir/nject/nserve/README.md

 }
 ```

-The callback function can be any signature.
-If it is a function that can return
+The callback function can be any nject injection chain.
+If it ends with a
+function that can return
 error, then any such error will be become the error return from `app.Do` and if
 there is an `OnError` handler for that hook, that handler will be invoked.

-### Context

-CreateApp injects a context object into the provider list.
-That context object
-will be cancelled when the `Shutdown` hook is invoked.